 Treat yourself to a cup of piping hot ginger tea.
 When made with fresh ginger root, it will be far tastier than ginger tea brewed from a stale tea bag.
 It's a healthy drink that's great for digestion, with a reputation for being soothing and healing.

 Try this simple and easy-to-make ginger tea as an invigorating way to start your day.
 This recipe comes from a raw food and natural health retreat center in Thailand.
 They serve it to their guests bright and early every morning.

 The secret to the perfect healing ginger tea is lots and lots of fresh ginger, simmered for a long time to bring out the flavor.
 You really can't overdo it, so feel free to add as much ginger and keep it simmering for as long as you want.

 Natural agave nectar or honey is used as a sugar-free sweetener.
 You can also enjoy it unsweetened, depending on your health goals or personal taste.
 Some people like it sweeter, but it's still delicious unsweetened.
 Fresh lime juice complements the ginger perfectly and adds some vitamin C to start the day.

 - 2 tablespoons ginger root (fresh, raw, about 2 inches of ginger root)

 - 1 to 2 tablespoons honey (or agave nectar, to taste)

-- First, prepare the fresh ginger by peeling it and slicing it thinly to maximize the surface area.
+First, prepare the fresh ginger by peeling it and slicing it thinly to maximize the surface area.
 This will help you make a very flavorful ginger tea.

-Enjoy your hot ginger tea!
+Enjoy your hot ginger tea.
 A homemade ginger tea is excellent in soothing stomach aches and in aiding digestion.
 You might also like to try this recipe with brown rice syrup as an alternative sweetener.